Talleeenos69/server-writeup/writeUp.md

 #### Disk Setup :

 Now that we knew our specifications, we configured our hard drives in RAID 5.
 We did this by entering the systems disk configuration tool in the BIOS.
 We opted to format the disks while setting them up, which is not necessary.

+#### GPU Installation :

+To accelerate the Large Language Models, we needed a CUDA compatable GPU to run

 #### OS Installation :